ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 ## 10. RECOMMENDATIONS

-**Recommendation 1 — Deploy the SMOTE-Trained Model for Weekly Live Risk Scoring:** Recall improved to 78.99%, making the model operationally viable for production.
+**1. Deploy the SMOTE-Trained Model for Weekly Live Risk Scoring:** Recall improved to 78.99%, making the model operationally viable for production.
 The pre-SMOTE model caught only 39% of churners, making deployment irresponsible.
 Deploy the SMOTE-trained Gradient Boosting model to generate **weekly risk scores** for every active learner at threshold 0.5.
 Route flagged learners into a tiered response: automated nudge email at flag, peer mentor if no response within 48 hours, and programme coordinator escalation at 72 hours.
 Run the model on a **rolling weekly basis** so newly at-risk learners are caught early rather than after sustained disengagement.
 Use **Random Forest as the secondary model** for high-cost interventions (paid mentors, scholarship flags) where its stronger precision (47%) matters more than maximum recall.

-**Recommendation 2 — Build a 48-Hour Engagement Lag Trigger as the Primary Intervention:** Engagement Lag holds a feature importance of 0.622, making it the single strongest churn predictor, confirmed stable after SMOTE rebalancing.
+**2 .Build a 48-Hour Engagement Lag Trigger as the Primary Intervention:** Engagement Lag holds a feature importance of 0.622, making it the single strongest churn predictor, confirmed stable after SMOTE rebalancing.
 Its dominance survived resampling, proving it is a genuine signal not a statistical artefact.
 Implement automated triggers at **24 hours and 48 hours** post-signup for learners who have not yet applied.
 The 24-hour message should be warm and motivational.
 The 48-hour message should be direct, with a one-click apply link, deadline visibility, and a peer success story from the same opportunity category.
 Any learner who has not applied by **72 hours** is automatically scored by the model and routed to a human mentor if risk score exceeds 0.5.
 During August (peak surge), reduce the trigger window to **24 hours** given elevated churn risk during high-intake periods.

-**Recommendation 3 — Build a Separate Pre-Start Activation Pipeline for Never-Started Learners:** 3,708 learners (44%) with `Has_Start_Date = 0` are entirely outside the churn model's prediction scope.
+**3. Build a Separate Pre-Start Activation Pipeline for Never-Started Learners:** 3,708 learners (44%) with `Has_Start_Date = 0` are entirely outside the churn model's prediction scope.
 SMOTE improved recall for learners who started but cannot score those who produce no behavioural signals because they never began.
 Create a dedicated **Activation Pipeline** in the platform.
 Upon team allocation, trigger a 48-hour countdown.
 If no start activity after 48 hours, send an activation prompt.
 If no activity after 7 days, escalate to a coordinator.
-Introduce a mandatory lightweight onboarding step — profile completion, availability confirmation, or a welcome check-in — as both a commitment signal and an activation gate.
+Introduce a mandatory lightweight onboarding step , profile completion, availability confirmation, or a welcome check-in , as both a commitment signal and an activation gate.
 Track this cohort under a new **Pending Activation** status so it becomes visible in platform reporting rather than disappearing into cleaned-data exclusions.

-**Recommendation 4 — Launch an Internship-Specific Milestone Retention Programme:** Internships account for 92.5% of churners.
+**4. Launch an Internship-Specific Milestone Retention Programme:** Internships account for 92.5% of churners.
 The post-SMOTE model can now flag approximately **521 of 660 internship churners**, up from ~258 before resampling.
 The question shifts from "can we find them" to "what do we do when we find them."
 Structure internship journeys into **modular milestones** at weeks 1, 3, and 6.
 Any learner who misses a milestone check-in and carries a model risk score above 0.5 receives peer mentor outreach within 24 hours.
 Create an **Internship Early Warning Dashboard** visible to programme coordinators showing risk scores, Engagement Lag values, and milestone completion status for all active internship learners.
 Retaining just **20% of flagged internship churners** through successful interventions (~104 learners) would nearly **quadruple** the current 29 Rewards Award completions.

-**Recommendation 5 — Scale Infrastructure Ahead of August Using June Pre-Scoring:** August signups run 57% above average.
+**5. Scale Infrastructure Ahead of August Using June Pre-Scoring:** August signups run 57% above average.
 With 79% recall, the model can now be used proactively during surge periods rather than reactively after backlogs form.
 Run the first full platform risk scoring in **June 2026**, entering August with an existing at-risk registry.
 Scale support staff, automated systems, and partner opportunity slots from June.
 Alert partner organisations in **May** to prepare additional internship and course slots.
 During August, increase model scoring from **weekly to twice weekly** to catch newly at-risk learners faster during the high-intake period.
-Schedule all model-triggered communications on **Thursday or Friday** — peak engagement days — to maximise open and response rates.
+Schedule all model-triggered communications on **Thursday or Friday** , peak engagement days , to maximise open and response rates.

-**Recommendation 6 — Close Gender and Geographic Gaps as a Growth Strategy:** India is 64% male and Ghana is 74% male, representing the sharpest gender imbalances in the top five.
+**6. Close Gender and Geographic Gaps as a Growth Strategy:** India is 64% male and Ghana is 74% male, representing the sharpest gender imbalances in the top five.
 Nigeria, Ghana, and Pakistan together represent only 14.2% of learners despite being active and growing EdTech markets.
 Launch **female-targeted outreach campaigns** in India and Ghana specifically, partnering with women-in-tech organisations, university societies, and professional networks in those markets.
 For Nigeria, Ghana, and Pakistan, invest in localised content and regional support contacts to convert interest into activation.
 Monitor gender balance as a **platform health KPI** alongside retention and completion rates, not just as an equity metric.

 ---